 The quick answer is, nobody can foresee what's going to happen to Bitcoin's price.
-Though, some traders have come up with trends, techniques, and guidelines to make a long-term profit.
+However, some traders have come up with trends, techniques, and guidelines to make a long-term profit.
 No one solely does profitable trades.
 But here's a suggestion, you should see a positive balance at the end of the day.
 This is regardless of whether you have incurred losses.
 In Bitcoins or anything else you want to trade, people take on two main methodologies.
-These are technical and fundamental analysis.
+This is a technical and fundamental analysis.

 Which trading methods can I use?

 Although every trader wants the same thing, they employ various techniques to acquire it.
 This entirely depends on your preferences.